timmolderez/jumpcut-aliases/README.md

 `j`  - Print usage message

-`j list` - Display the list of all aliases

 `j [alias]` - Execute the alias named [alias] (also works by entering only part of its name)

 `j [alias] [arg-1]..[arg-n]` - Execute [alias], using the given arguments

+`j list` - List all aliases, including their description and command

+`j list [search]` - List all aliases containing [search] in their name

 `j add [alias] [cmd]` - Adds a new alias, which executes the given command (arguments can be specified using ?1, ?2, ..)